Idealism: Subjective idealism

 Berkeley also argued for idealism based on a second key premise: "an idea can be like nothing but an idea" and as such there cannot be any things without or outside mind.
 This is because for something to be like something else, there must be something they have in common.
 If something is mind independent, then it must be completely different from ideas.
 Thus, there can be no relation between ideas in the mind and things "without the mind", since they are not alike.
 As Berkeley writes, "...I ask whether those supposed originals or external things, of which our ideas are the pictures or representations, be themselves perceivable or no? if they are, then they are ideas, and we have gained our point; but if you say they are not, I appeal to any one whether it be sense, to assert a colour is like something which is invisible; hard or soft, like something which is intangible; and so of the rest."
 (1710: Part I, §8).

 A similar idealistic philosophy was developed at around the same time as Berkeley by Anglican priest and philosopher Arthur Collier (Clavis Universalis: Or, A New Inquiry after Truth, Being a Demonstration of the Non-Existence, or Impossibility, of an External World, 1713).
 Collier claimed to have developed his view that all matter depends on mind independently of Berkeley.
 Paul Brunton, a British philosopher and mystic, also taught a similar type of idealism called "mentalism".

 A. A. Luce and John Foster are other subjective idealists.
 Luce, in Sense without Matter (1954), attempts to bring Berkeley up to date by modernizing his vocabulary and putting the issues he faced in modern terms, and treats the Biblical account of matter and the psychology of perception and nature.
 Foster's The Case for Idealism argues that the physical world is the logical creation of natural, non-logical constraints on human sense-experience.
-Foster's latest defense of his views (phenomenalistic idealism) is in his book A World for Us: The Case for Phenomenalistic Idealism.
+Foster's latest defence of his views (phenomenalistic idealism) is in his book A World for Us: The Case for Phenomenalistic Idealism.